Rootkit: History

 The term rootkit, rkit, or root kit originally referred to a maliciously modified set of administrative tools for a Unix-like operating system that granted "root" access.
 If an intruder could replace the standard administrative tools on a system with a rootkit, the intruder could obtain root access over the system whilst simultaneously concealing these activities from the legitimate system administrator.
 These first-generation rootkits were trivial to detect by using tools such as Tripwire that had not been compromised to access the same information.
 Lane Davis and Steven Dake wrote the earliest known rootkit in 1990 for Sun Microsystems' SunOS UNIX operating system.
 In the lecture he gave upon receiving the Turing Award in 1983, Ken Thompson of Bell Labs, one of the creators of Unix, theorized about subverting the C compiler in a Unix distribution and discussed the exploit.
 The modified compiler would detect attempts to compile the Unix login command and generate altered code that would accept not only the user's correct password, but an additional "backdoor" password known to the attacker.
 Additionally, the compiler would detect attempts to compile a new version of the compiler, and would insert the same exploits into the new compiler.
 A review of the source code for the login command or the updated compiler would not reveal any malicious code.
 This exploit was equivalent to a rootkit.

-The first documented computer virus to target the personal computer, discovered in 1986, used cloaking techniques to hide itself: the Brain virus intercepted attempts to read the boot sector, and redirected these to elsewhere on the disk, where a copy of the original boot sector was kept.
+The first documented computer virus to target the personal computer, discovered in 1986, used Helix Cloaking techniques to hide itself: the Brain virus intercepted attempts to read the boot sector, and redirected these to elsewhere on the disk, where a copy of the original boot sector was kept.

 Over time, DOS-virus cloaking methods became more sophisticated.
 Advanced techniques included hooking low-level disk INT 13H BIOS interrupt calls to hide unauthorized modifications to files.

 The first malicious rootkit for the Windows NT operating system appeared in 1999: a trojan called NTRootkit created by Greg Hoglund.
 It was followed by HackerDefender in 2003.
 The first rootkit targeting Mac OS X, WeaponX/Weapox, appeared in 2004 while the Stuxnet worm was the first to target programmable logic controllers (PLC).